CCC-S/theFitstAPP/README.md

 # Other

 This project is far from a genuine App; nevertheless, it will be upgraded with the course moving forward.

+# References
+- www.hangge.com
+- Other blogs like csdn.net and question and answer sites like stackoverflow.com.